Visual rhetoric: History and origin

-The term emerged largely as an effort to set aside a certain area of study that would focus attention on specific rhetorical elements of visual mediums.
+The term emerged largely as an effort to set aside a certain area of study that would focus attention on specific rhetorical elements of visual media.
 Historically, the study of rhetoric has been geared toward linguistics.
-Visual symbols were deemed trivial and subservient and thus, were largely ignored as part of a rhetorical argument.
+Visual symbols were deemed trivial and subservient and thus were largely ignored as part of a rhetorical argument.
 As a result, modern rhetorical theory developed with a significant exclusion of these visual symbols, ignoring the field of visual rhetoric as a separate area of study.
 Scholars of visual rhetoric analyze photographs, drawings, paintings, graphs and tables, interior design and architecture, sculpture, Internet images, and film.
 From a rhetorical perspective, the focus is on the contextual response rather than the aesthetic response.
-An aesthetic response is a viewer's direct perception with the sensory aspects of the visual, whereas with a rhetorical response, meaning is given to the visual.
+An aesthetic response is a viewer's direct perception of the sensory aspects of the visual, whereas with a rhetorical response, meaning is given to the visual.
 Every part of the artifact has significance in the message being conveyed; each line, each shading, each person has a purpose.
 As visual rhetoricians study images and symbols, their findings catalyze challenges to the linguistic meaning altogether, allowing a more holistic study of the rhetorical argument to emerge with the introduction of visual elements.

 Related studies

 Composition

 The field of composition studies has recently returned its attention to visual rhetoric.
 In an increasingly visual society, proponents of visual rhetoric in composition classes suggest that increased literacy requires writing and visual communication skills.
 In relation to visual rhetoric, the composition field positions itself, more broadly, into challenging reductive definitions of composing and rhetoric that gravitate toward verbal communication only.
-Touching upon rhetorical processes/decisions that affect a visual design is a venue for calling composition scholars’ attention of the function that arrangements of images and words play out in writing practices and thus communication, emphasizing the complex relationship between verbal and visual meanings.
+Touching upon rhetorical processes/decisions that affect a visual design is a venue for calling composition scholars’ attention to the function that arrangements of images and words play out in writing practices and thus communication, emphasizing the complex relationship between verbal and visual meanings.
 Visual communication skills relate to an understanding of the mediated nature of all communication, especially to an awareness of the act of representation.
 Visual rhetoric can be utilized in a composition classroom to assist with writing and rhetoric development.

 A stop sign is an example of semiotics in everyday life.
 Drivers understand that the sign means they must stop.
 Stop signs exist in a larger context of road signs, all with different meanings, designed for traffic safety.

 A traffic light is another example of everyday semiotics that people use on a daily basis, especially on the road.
-It is a set of automatically operated colored lights, typically red, yellow, and green, for controlling traffic at road junctions and crosswalks.
+It is a set of automatically operated colored lights, typically red, yellow, and green, used to control traffic at road junctions and crosswalks.
 Those who drive understand the meaning of each color without the usage of written words.